Solid-state relay

 what are the advantages of static relays?

-Solid state relays (SSRs) have several advantages over electromechanical relays (EMRs).
+Solid-state contactors (SSRs) offer several advantages over electromechanical relays (EMRs).
 Here are some of the advantages that make SSRs more attractive than EMRs:

 • No moving parts.

-• Long life, estimated in some cases at 10 million operations.
+• Long service life, estimated in some cases at 10 million operations.

 • High resistance to shock, vibration and noise.

-• High noise immunity due to no contacts.
+• High noise immunity due to absence of contacts ;

 • Can have multiple outputs;